-We evaluated management's basis of determining all subsidiaries in the medical devices segment as one CGII
+We evaluated management's basis of determining all subsidiaries in the medical devices segment as one CGU.

-We evaluated and challenged the key assumptions including those related to future cash flow forecast, such as revenue growth rates, gross operating margins, working capital changes, discount rates and terminal growth rates.
+We evaluated and challenged the key assumptions including those related to future cash flow forecast, such as revenue growth rates, gross operating margins, working capital changes, discount rate and terminal growth rate.